 Your tournament may decide to have teams submit the required online forms prior to the date of the tournament so they can be checked by a Pre-Tournament Prep Appraiser to ensure all of the forms are filled out.
 Alternatively, your tournament may decide to complete all online form review in the Prep Area on site at the tournament.
 Your Regional, Affiliate, and/or Tournament Director will communicate this to the Team Managers prior to the tournament.
+See the Step-by-Step Guide to the Resource Area for Officials for more information about navigating the online forms.

-All team members and Team Manager(s) should bring their research notes (if any), the Box Set, and Team Identification Sign to the Prep Area at least 20 minutes before their scheduled Presentation time.
+All team members and Team Manager(s) should bring their research notes (if any), the Trash Bags and Rubber Bands, and Team Identification Sign to the Prep Area at least 20 minutes before their scheduled Presentation time.
 At most tournaments, the Prep Area is very near the Presentation Site.
 Once there, the Prep Area Appraiser will greet the team and review the team's online forms.

-The Prep Area Appraiser will inspect the team's Box Set to ensure that all boxes meet the specifications outlined in the Challenge.
-If a box in the Box Set does not meet the requirements, the team will be given a chance to bring the box into compliance.
-If the team is unable to bring a box into compliance in the Prep Area, the noncompliant box will not be allowed into the Presentation Area.
+The Prep Area Appraiser will inspect the team's Trash Bags and Rubber Bands to ensure that all items meet the specifications outlined in the Challenge.
+If an item does not meet the requirements, the team will be given a chance to bring the item into compliance.
+If the team is unable to bring an item into compliance in the Prep Area, the noncompliant item will not be allowed into the Presentation Area.
 The Prep Area Appraiser's decision is final.